 We are often asked whether the PVS-Studio analyzer supports MISRA standard.
 I decided to write a short note to make it easy to answer the letters, giving the link.
-A brief answer - we do not currently support standards MISRA C, MISRA C++ and do not plan to do that.
-Here is a detailed explanation of our position concerning this question.
+A brief answer: we do not currently support standards MISRA C, MISRA C++ and do not plan to do that yet.
+Here is an explanation of our position concerning this question.

 In connection with starting PVS-Studio support of different compilers for embedded platforms we've changed our position regarding MISRA.
 Starting with the version PVS-Studio 6.27, the analyzer supports MISRA C and MISRA C++ standards.
 Read more.

 We have never focused on the support of the MISRA C, MISRA C++ and other related standards.
-We are aimed at searching real bugs, not the prevention of potential problems by limiting programmers.
+We aim at searching bugs that are already in the code, not the prevention of potential problems by limiting programmers.

 Such diagnostics bulk up the analyzer output and instead of searching for real errors, a person starts fighting with thousands theoretically good, but having no influence suggestions of the code improvement.